poojabhat1690/refine-pipeline/README.md

-# Annotation pipeline
+# 3' GAmES

-This is a set of scripts used to refine and extend existing mRNA 3' end annotations using Quant seq 3' end sequencing 	 (https://www.nature.com/articles/nmeth.f.376) and RNAseq.
+3' GAmES is a pipeline to refine and extend mRNA 3' end annotations using 3' end sequencing datasets.
 ## Installation

 Clone from github